quietgolfer/gestalt/README.md

 The following outlines our release process:
 * Make sure to add the new components you want to release to the index.js export list.
 * Checkout a new branch
-* Bump package versions `npm version`
+* Bump package version in package.json.
-* Open a pull request with the new versions and land that in master.
+* Open a pull request with the new version and land that in master.
 * Once the version is bumped in master, checkout that commit locally.
 * Publish to NPM with `npm publish`.
+* Tag the commit with `git tag v(NPM version)`.
 * Push the tag to the repository with `git push upstream v(NPM version)`.
 * Draft a release from the tag and update the release notes at https://github.com/pinterest/gestalt/releases
 * Publish a new set of docs if necessary with `./scripts/ghpages.sh`.